 Yes, as long as the address being transferred to is also a Nexus Mutual member - the transaction will fail if this is not the case.

-When the platform is live, Cover will be available for purchase by members from the dApp interface using a Metamask account.
+Cover is available for purchase by members from the application interface using a Metamask account.

 We're making the process as simple as possible: